supertuxkart/stk-stats/README.md

 Make sure you have created a database for yourself.

-Run `python manage.py syncdb` to create your database.
+Run `python manage.py migrate` to create your database.

 To start the Django development server, run `python manage.py runserver`.